 - You must fulfill and show proof of one of three of the following obligations in regards to your working status:

-- Continue the economic activities you signed up for or
+- Continue the economic activities you signed up for.

-- Have your partner (and certificate of marriage or stable relationship) show enough economic solvency to support you or
+- Have your partner (and certificate of marriage or stable relationship) show enough economic solvency to support you.

-- Possess a comprehensive insurance policy that covers you and your income (meaning you are out of work or physically unable to work but 100% covered)
+- Possess a comprehensive insurance policy that covers you and your income (meaning you are out of work or physically unable to work but are 100% covered).